ManuMyGit/Tutorials/spring5/springdi/README.md

 - Do the following in the application.properties file: spring.application.profiles=qa.

+@Profile annotation can be used in code to define your beans.
+If a bean is defined with @Profile("dev") it will be available only with dev profile.

 There is a special profile, "default", which is used when no profile is set.